 Adalite will support catalyst voting in Fund4 and the next iterations.
 In Fund4, both mnemonic and Ledger wallets (and from 9th June also Trezor) will be eligible for participating in the catalyst voting.
 All important updates will be published via the catalyst telegram group.
 The voting feature on AdaLite will be launched on 3rd June 2021 at 16:00 UTC.

-Trezor Model T users: Voting is available for Trezor Model T users with the Trezor firmware update 2.4.0. released on 9th June.
+Trezor Model T users: Voting is available for Trezor Model T users with the Trezor firmware update 2.4.0. or higher